Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

-How to build brand awareness is one of the most significant challenges for new entrepreneurs.
-No one has heard of your company.
+Building brand awareness is one of the biggest challenges facing new entrepreneurs.
+You’ve launched your company, but no one knows who you are.
 You don’t have a track record or social proof to share on marketing channels.
-So how do you get started?
+So, how do you get started?

-How do you build brand awareness and relationships with your target audience in a competitive market?
+How do you build brand awareness and authentic relationships with your target audience in a competitive market?

 How do you break through all the digital noise so your brand voice is heard?